 If the pipe is enclosed NOT exposed, you can turn up the heat in your home, place an infrared lamp by the wall where the pipe is located or cut a section out of the drywall in front of the pipe so you can see it and access it in order to thaw.
 When thawing a frozen pipe, you face the risk of a burst pipe or a fire, so if you’re at all uncomfortable or overwhelmed with the prospect of these tips, we recommend calling for assistance!

 Unsure How to Thaw?

-If your pipes freeze and you’re panicking about what to do, how to do it, unable to determine which pipes are frozen exactly, do not feel comfortable thawing, or are worrying about pipes bursting, then call HB McClure.
-HM McClure provides residential and commercial heating, cooling, and plumbing installation and services.
+If your pipes freeze, call HB McClure at 717-232-4328.
+HB McClure provides residential and commercial heating, cooling, and plumbing installation and services.
 We’ll locate the frozen pipe, thaw it safely, and ensure it won’t burst.
 If pipes HAVE burst, we will resolve that and protect your home and electronics in the process.